JohnWCartmell/ERScript/html/change-18-May-2025.md

 Ha.x =  sign(theta) * cos(pi/2 - theta + alpha) * h
 Ha.y =  sin(pi/2 - theta + alpha) * h
 ```
+**These y values need to be negated, in the implementation, to take account of flex downpointing y-axis in the implementation**

 ### Secondary label Positions
-If an terminal arm has two labels and one label takes the preferred position then the other label
+If a terminal arm has two labels and one label takes the preferred position then the other label
 must take a secondary position.
 Let us support just one secondary position.

 Looking at an example UML diagram in which cardinality and rolename are represented in labels then